lcutlipmason/SMScripts/README.md

 # SMScripts
-Working Examples of Software Management Scripts we use
+Working examples of Software Management Scripts we use for DevOps purposes (see individual project readme.md's)

+While these scripts work for our situations, use at your own risk TEST TEST TEST!